exynos9610-common/local_manifests/README.md

 Getting started
 ---------------

-To initialize your local repository using the derp14 trees, use a command like this:
+To initialize your local repository using the trees, use a command like this:
 ```
-git clone https://github.com/exynos9610-common/local_manifests --depth 1 -b lineage-20 .repo/local_manifests
+git clone https://github.com/exynos9610-common/local_manifests  -b lineage-20 .repo/local_manifests
 ```